thzandvl/microhack-sap-data/PowerBiVisualisation.md

 ```

 * Change the data type to `Whole Number`
-* Use `Close & Apply` from the Home tab to switch to the data view
+* From the `Start` section use `Close & Apply` from the Home tab to switch to the data view

 ### Average Offset Report
 * Swith to the reporting view